-Apart from the time coordinate, cubes must have consistent shapes.
+Cubes must have consistent shapes apart from a potential time dimension.
 There are two options to combine time coordinates of different lengths, see the span argument.

 Uses the statistical operators in iris.analysis, including mean, median, min, max, and std.
 Percentiles are also supported and can be specified like pXX.YY (for percentile XX.YY; decimal part optional).